COVID-19 vaccine sales push Moderna to $12B profit in 2021

 In the recently completed fourth quarter, Moderna earned $4.87 billion on $7.21 billion in revenue, while earnings per share came to $11.29.

-Analysts expect, on average, earnings of $9.96 per share on $6.8 billion in revenue, according to FactSet.
+Analysts expected, on average, earnings of $9.96 per share on $6.8 billion in revenue, according to FactSet.

 For the full year, Moderna earned $12.2 billion, compared to a net loss of $747 million in 2020.